jiblime/clear-ck-gentoo-sources/README.md

 **4.** Graysky2's Kernel_gcc_patch is actually already in Gentoo's experimental patches, but graysky2 has updated his patch for GCC 9 and the options now include newer CPUs.
 Generating code optimized for your processor is a guaranteed performance boost.
 Because this newest patch is meant for GCC >9.1 and a kernel version that is >4.13, you may be interested in using his older patches instead if you currently don't have the newest GCC available. graysky2's GitHub homepage is located at below.

+**5.** ocerman's zenpower module is an in kernel module now so there will be no need to sign it or rebuild it after creating a new kernel.

-**5/6/7/etc.** Random patches I've piled in to test.
+**/6/7/etc.** Random patches I've piled in to test.
 Read the heads of each patch to get a URL to patch source and some information.
 The (now) unmaintainted it87.c replacement is *still* much further ahead in development than the in-kernel version.

 ---